Earth Defense Force 5: Gameplay

-Earth Defense Force 5 follows the same gameplay style as the previous 4.1.
-At the start of the game, the player cannot select the difficulties Hardest or Inferno, however this becomes unlocked after beating the game once.
+Earth Defense Force 5 follows the same gameplay style as the previous game, Earth Defense Force 4.1.
 Unlike 4.1 however, some missions now contain pre-placed vehicles, normally being civilian vehicles that the player can occupy.

-The single player campaign features 110 missions, the highest number of any EDF game to date (not counting DLC).
-Some missions now contain story elements to follow, such as Mission 1, where the player receives training of the game's controls from an EDF Ranger.
+The single player campaign features 110 missions, the highest number of any EDF game to date (not counting downloadable content).
+Some missions now contain story elements to follow, such as Mission 1, where the player receives training of the game's controls from an Earth Defense Force Ranger.
 Other levels require the player to follow a certain squad of soldiers in order to progress through the mission.
+The player unlocks harder difficulty settings after completing the game once.

 Downloadable content

 Earth Defense Force 5 has an available season pass in Japan, which guarantees players access to all downloadable content as it is released.
 D3 Publisher confirmed that DLC would include both mission packs and aesthetic modifications such as skins for weapons and armor.

 The first mission pack, Additional Mission Pack 1: Extra Challenge, was released in Japan on April 11, 2019, and costs 1,200 yen on the PlayStation Store.
 It consists of more than 10 new missions designed to be especially challenging, featuring extremely powerful and rare enemy types from the campaign as common enemies and introducing new enemy types such as armored variants of the Colonists.
 It also introduces more than 30 new weapons among the four classes that can be unlocked by picking up weapon items.

 The second mission pack, Additional Mission Pack 2: Super Challenge, was released in Japan on May 17, 2019.